Which place is cheaper, Columbus or Fort Lauderdale?

 When comparing the travel costs between Fort Lauderdale and Columbus, we can see that Fort Lauderdale is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in North America, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

-Columbus is bigger, and its population is about 4.3 times larger than the population of Fort Lauderdale.
-When comparing the population of Fort Lauderdale vs. Columbus, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Columbus has a larger population, and is about 4 times larger than the population of Fort Lauderdale.
+When comparing the sizes of Fort Lauderdale and Columbus, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.